-Rats and mice are so closely linked to man they are called domestic rodents.
-Man supplies their three basic needs: food, shelter, and water.
+Rats and mice are so closely linked to humans that they are called domestic rodents.
+Humans supply their three basic needs: food, shelter, and water.

-Usually, the first clue of a serious rodent problem is finding droppings on the kitchen counter, in kitchen drawers, cabinets, or in the pantry.
-When one dwelling is infested, it's likely the immediate neighborhood is, too.
+Usually, the first clue of a serious rodent problem is their droppings on the kitchen counter, in kitchen drawers, cabinets, or the pantry.
+When one dwelling is infested, it’s likely the immediate neighborhood is, too.

 That’s why rodents are so difficult for one homeowner to control.
 Rodents are a community problem.
 Effective control necessitates that all homeowners in a community work together to eliminate sources of food, water, and shelter.
 Rodents are persistent in their efforts to invade the home, but you can deal with them effectively if you know their capabilities.

 The house mouse (Mus musculus) is by far the most common mammal on earth.
 Native to central Asia, the mouse arrived in Australia with the first European settlers.
 Mice can now be found all across this land.

 The mouse is very adaptable.
 It’s an excellent swimmer, runner, climber, and jumper.
 It can jump as high as 30 cm.
 Mice have excellent senses of smell, taste, and touch.
 While they have poor eyesight, mice have good peripheral vision that allows them to detect movement.
 Outdoors, mice nest in weeds, rubbish, cracks in rocks or walls, or they will construct a network of tunnels below the ground, with chambers for nests and storage, and several exits.